mattsperrin/zotero-capacities-translator/README.md

 # zotero-capacities-translator
 A translator for pasting zotero references into capacities

-This may be useful to academics who wish to use zotero references in capacities.
+This may be useful to academics who wish to use zotero references in Capacities.
 It allows for a reference from Zotero to easily be copied across to capacities in an appropriate format.
+Please note, it copies over bulleted text only and is not designed to integrate with Properties.

 ## Instructions for set-up
 1. Download the translator file.